HiSTNOiR/betsy/docs/DB.md

 -   name
 -   cost (i.e. XP needed to buy this item)
 -   date_added (e.g. for notifying users about newly added toys)

+## duels

+-   if (PK)
+-   challenger (who initiated the duel)
+-   opponent (who accepted the duel)
+-   pot_size
+-   winner
+-   was_draw
+-   was_underdog_win
+-   duel_date

+## duel environments

+-   id (PK)
+-   name
+-   description
+-   boons_armour (all of the armour types that benefit from this environment)
+-   boons_armour_mods (all of the armour mod types that benefit from this environment)
+-   busts_armour (all of the armour types that are disadvantaged from this environment)
+-   busts_armour_mods (all of the armour mod types that are disadvantaged from this environment)
+-   boons_weapon (all of the weapon types that benefit from this environment)
+-   boons_weapon_mods (all of the weapon mod types that benefit from this environment)
+-   busts_weapon (all of the weapon types that are disadvantaged from this environment)
+-   busts_weapon_mods (all of the weapon mod types that are disadvantaged from this environment)

 ---